All Episodes

 Why now is it the parents' responsibility or lack of responsibility to feed them dinner?

-So all your local media will make you think that it's all just compassion and warm-heartedness and all that.
+So your local media will make you think that it's all just compassion and warm-heartedness and all that.

-It's really just a labor movement angling for more jobs And more dues, more benefits paid for by you, the taxpayers.
+It's really just a labor movement angling for more jobs and more dues, more benefits paid for by you, the taxpayers.

-You are going to be buying all of these so-called supposed starving kids dinner.
+You are going to be buying all of these so-called supposed starving kids dinner if this actually happens in Memphis and not just in Memphis pilot program.

 If it works, it'll start popping up all over the place.

-Great to have you on the EIB network.
+Donna in the Bay Area in California, great to have you on the EIB network.

 Hello.

-Hi, Russ.
+Hi, Rush.

 How are you?

-Um I just wanted to say, unfortunately, I am on a cell phone.
+I just wanted to say, unfortunately, I am on a cell phone.

-I just wanted to say that sometimes I'm so angry about the media more than anything else, even despite all the horrible things that Obama and the Democrats have been doing for many years because I find them so disingenuous, and I contrast that with the recent Penn State uh issue, which obviously is horrible, but the way that they went about it, that they're a moral superiority, and I think Toshov they should look at themselves and how they've disingenuously covered everything that's been going on in this country.
+I just wanted to say that sometimes I'm so angry about the media more than anything else, even despite all the horrible things that Obama and the Democrats have been doing for many years because I find them so disingenuous.

 Wait a minute.

-Wait, wait, yes, what does the media have to do with what happened at Penn State?
+What does the media have to do with what happened at Penn State?

 Not sure I get that.